Knee Replacement in Young Patients

 Yes, knee replacement in your 20s is possible if your condition is severe enough to justify it.
 It is usually considered only when other treatments, like physiotherapy or medication, no longer provide relief.
 The decision will depend on your overall health and the extent of your knee damage.

 There’s no set age, but most doctors try to avoid performing knee replacement surgery on patients younger than 50.
 However, if you’re in severe pain and have exhausted all other treatment options, knee replacement might be the only solution.
-Knee replacement at a young age is becoming more common for severe cases.
+Knee replacement at young age is becoming more common for severe cases.

 Yes, most people can live a normal, pain-free life after knee replacement.
 While it may take several months of rehabilitation, many patients regain their ability to walk, exercise, and enjoy daily activities without discomfort.
 Proper care of the implant and a healthy lifestyle will help extend the lifespan of the artificial joint.